rcl-coding/tutorial-staticwebsite/lessons/lesson4.md

 The **:hover** selector is used to set the style when you hover over the link.

 You will notice that the left float on the li element is being applied to the next element on the page, ie. the section element.
+We will fix this later on.

 ![new folder](../img/css-clearfix.JPG)